michaeldebarros/Condo-On-Line/README.md

 There is a  media querey for smaller screens in the CSS file.

 The template used was a Bootstrap Zontal, found here (https://graygrids.com/item/free-bootstrap-admin-template-zontal-admin/)

+This application was done by reading online tutorials, watching videoes, doing som Free Code Camp and other online reasorces.
+It is very different from realy learning a language or even a framework.
+After completing this simple application I decided I first needed to learn how to read code before I write.
+This is why I don`t have anymore commits.